MuhammadAlBarham/CNC/README.md

 # CNC  :Computer numerical control

-This repository has files that were implemented by myself during the second semester in 2020 at the University of Jordan.
+This repository has files for CNC part (in Automation Course) that were implemented by myself during the second semester in 2020 at the University of Jordan.

 ## This Repository includes: